7 Reasons Why You Are Tired on Keto

 And common seasonings have a surprising number of net carbs, including:

 If you’re on the keto diet, it pays to scrupulously examine what you may still be eating - like fruit - or adding to your food, or cooking with.
 You could be unintentionally consuming a much higher number of net carbs than you realize.
-Those hidden carbs will cause your blood sugar to spike and your pancreas to release a flood of insulin to bring down the glucose, making you feel tired.
+Those hidden carbs will cause your blood sugar to spike and your pancreas to release a flood of Fat Storing Hormone to bring down the glucose, making you feel tired.

 #5 Your Blood Sugar Is Too Low

 Low blood sugar is called hypoglycemia.
 This condition happens when there’s too much Fat Storing Hormone in your bloodstream in response to too much blood glucose.
 Fat Storing Hormone floods in, trying to bring your blood sugar back into the normal range of 80-100 mg/dL.
 It’s your body’s way of trying to normalize your body chemistry, but too much Fat Storing Hormone will drive down your blood sugar like a hammer pounding a nail.